-Make-up tests and quizzes will be administered on Mondays and Thursdays during the Flex period, which is a period in between periods 3 and 4.
-If a student misses a test or quiz during its regular administration, she will make it up on the first Monday or Thursday (whichever is sooner, unless there is a schoolscheduling factor that prevents that) when she is back in school.
+Make-up tests and quizzes will be administered on Mondays and Thursdays during the Flex period only.
+If a student misses a test or quiz during its regular administration, she will make it up as soon as possible and within two weeks during Flex.
+Students who require additional flexibility must consult with a principal or dean.